paranext/paranext-extension-template/README.md

 ```

 You may have a different effective version of `@swc/core` than `paranext-core` does.
 Please make sure the version of `@swc/core` in your `package-lock.json` is the same as its version in [`paranext-core/package-lock.json`](https://github.com/paranext/paranext-core/blob/main/package-lock.json).
 If they are not the same, please fix them to be the same by running `npm i -D @swc/core <version>` where the version is the version of `@swc/core` installed in `paranext-core/package-lock.json` (if you would like to set the version of `@swc/core` back to what it was before in `package.json` to stay synced with the extension template, change it back manually in `package.json` and then run `npm i`).
 If they are already the same, you may need to try regenerating your `package-lock.json` file by deleting it and running `npm i`.

-3. In GitHub, adjust the new draft release's body and other metadata as desired, then publish the release.
-4. Open a PR and merge the newly created `bump-versions-<next_version>` branch.

 ## To update this extension from the template